nephele-vm/experiments/README.md

 4. **Reboot.** At this moment the host can be rebooted as it contains all the components needed to launch guests with Nephele.

-5. **Run `xencloned.** The `xencloned` daemon coordinates the userspace operations and I/O cloning of Nephele guests.
-In a separate shell, run the `xencloned --cache -x` for full optimization.
-For automated startup, update the `/etc/rc.local` or create a dedicated service to launch it.
+5. **Run `xencloned`.** The `xencloned` daemon coordinates the userspace operations and I/O cloning of Nephele guests.
+In a separate shell, run `xencloned --cache -x` for full optimization.
+For automated startup, update the `/etc/rc.local` or create a dedicated service to launch `xencloned`.

 6. **Build the guests.** Running `build/build.sh guests` will build all the VM images for the applications evaluated in the Nephele paper: